- Parents Home

 Why Are Spinal Taps Done?

-A fluid sample can provide a lot of important information about a person's health.
-So a lumbar puncture can help doctors find or rule out many diseases or conditions.
+A CSF sample can provide a lot of important information about a person's health.
+So a spinal tap can help doctors find or rule out many diseases or conditions.

-Most often, a spinal tap is done is to see if a child has meningitis (inflammation and infection of the covering of the brain and spinal cord).
-Other conditions that can be detected include Guillain Barré syndrome, multiple sclerosis, cancer that affects the nervous system, and bleeding in the brain.
+Most often, doctors order a spinal tap to see if a child has meningitis (infection of the covering of the brain and spinal cord).
+A spinal tap also can help them look for other conditions that affect the nervous system.

 Spinal taps also can be used to add medicine, anesthesia, or dye (for specialized X-rays) directly into the cerebrospinal fluid.
 Occasionally, they're done to help relieve pressure in the brain when a condition causes the body to make too much CSF.